mjosaarinen/pqps/README.md

 I followed the instructions in Section 1.2 of UM2269 "Quick setup to measure current on board Nucleo64" (AREF_ARD, 3V3_ARD, IDD, SB12) and additionally disconnected SB2; Section 6.3.3 of UM1724 "External power supply input: +3.3V".

-UM1724 states that "SB12 NRST (target STM32 RESET) must be OFF if CN4 pin 5 is
-used in the external application."
-Anyway, this is not your typical accidental solder bridge but a surface-mounted zero-ohm resistor.
-Just carefully heat both ends of the resistor until it comes off.
-Since there is some solder residue, I used a multimeter to check that the connection is really off.

 | <img src="assets/pqps_jumpers.jpg"> | <img src="assets/idd_jumper.jpg"> | <img src="assets/sb12_solder.jpg"> | <img src="assets/sb2_solder.jpg"> |
 |:---:|:---:|:---:|:---:|